-- WDB shall hold credit card(s) in the name of the WDB President/COO and Manger of Fiscal Operations.
-Use of the card must be approved by the President/COO and will only be available for work-related expenditures.
-By accepting the credit card issued to the WDB President/COO and Southeast Workforce Development Board (WDB), the President/COO and Manger of Fiscal Operations understands and agrees to the following: - a) The WDB-issued credit card is to be used for WDB expenditures only.
-Personal use is prohibited. - b) The card has a monthly spending limit of \$30,500 - c) Receipts are required for ALL PURCHASES made with this credit card. - d) The WDB will receive a monthly credit card statement and all charges will be reconciled. - The WDB President/COO and Manger of Fiscal Operations are responsible for credit card protection and custody and shall immediately notify the WDB Treasurer if the card(s) are lost, stolen or the subject of suspected credit card fraud.
-The WDB President/COO and Manger of Fiscal Operations shall return the card upon the termination of his/her employment or service to the WDB. - Failure to comply with any of the above requirements will result in forfeiture of WDB issued credit card.
+- WDB shall hold credit card in the name of the WDB President/COO.
+Use of the card will only be available for work-related expenditures.
+By accepting the credit card issued to the WDB President/COO must understand and agree to the following: - a) The WDB-issued credit card is to be used for WDB expenditures only.
+Personal use is prohibited. - b) The card has a monthly spending limit of \$30,500 - c) Receipts are required for ALL PURCHASES made with this credit card. - d) The WDB will receive a monthly credit card statement and all charges will be reconciled. - The WDB President/COO is responsible for credit card protection and custody and shall immediately notify the WDB Chair if the card is lost, stolen or the subject of suspected credit card fraud.
+The WDB President/COO shall return the card upon the termination of his/her employment or service to the WDB. - Failure to comply with any of the above requirements will result in forfeiture of WDB issued credit card.
 An employee who makes unauthorized use of a WDB credit card will be subject to discipline consistent with WDB Personnel Policy and will be responsible for reimbursement of unauthorized/ineligible expenses.